ui/stamps-api-docs/source/customer_api.rst

 =================== ==============================
 Variable            Description
 =================== ==============================
-eligible rewards    List of rewards which customer
+rewards             List of rewards available for redemption.
-                    is eligible to redeem.
-Contain
-                    name, stamps_required, and image_url
+                    Contains name, stamps_required, and image_url
-detail              Description of error (if any) validation_errors   Errors encountered when parsing
+vouchers            List of vouchers available for redemption. detail              Description of error (if any) validation_errors   Errors encountered when parsing
                     data (if any)